 Prior to Localized, she founded and led Just Vision, which creates digital media, award-winning films (Budrus, My Neighborhood, Encounter Point), news analysis and public education campaigns.
 As Executive Director of Just Vision, Ms. Avni managed a diverse team based in North America and the Middle East, raising over $10 million and ensuring the organization’s relevance, credibility and success.

 Previously, Ronit trained human rights defenders worldwide to incorporate film and digital media into their advocacy campaigns while working for the human rights organization, WITNESS.
-She co-edited the book, “Video for Change - A Guide for Advocacy and Activism” with WITNESS and now sits on the WITNESS Board, chairing the Program Committee.
+She co-edited the book, “Video for Change - A Guide for Advocacy and Activism” with WITNESS and now sits on the WITNESS Advisory Council.

 Ronit has been recognized with a variety of honors, including the King Hussein Leadership Prize, Search for Common Ground’s Common Ground Award, the Circles of Change Award, Auburn Seminary’s Lives of Commitment Award and the Trailblazer Award from the National Council for Research on Women.
-She was named a Young Global Leader (2009) through the World Economic Forum, a Term Member of the Council on Foreign Relations (2010), a Halcyon Fellow for social entrepreneurs (2018) and her company was selected as one of 12 out of 500 to be showcased at New York City's EDTECH WEEK through the StartED accelerator.
+She was named a Young Global Leader (2009) through the World Economic Forum, a Term Member of the Council on Foreign Relations (2010), a Halcyon Fellow for social entrepreneurs (2018).

 As a side passion, Ronit has trained hundreds of business leaders, MBA students, nonprofit leaders and civil servants to speak persuasively to the media, on stage and in executive settings with KNP Communications.